bahillia/APSCompsExamples/Alex/Readme.md

 I won the Chambliss Award for this poster, although I think that was mostly due to it being accessible and recording narration for all my boxes.

 # Committee Members
 Nils, Erica Nelson, Ann-Marie Madigan, Brian Fleming, Lauren Blum.
-If you want dirt, text me directly I'm not posting it online.
+If you want dirt, contact me directly.

 # Other Important Notes
 I almost failed my comps, which was due to a couple of factors, but largely me being an instrumentation student and slamming it together in two-ish months.
 If you too are pressed for time, contact me and I may be able to give you more advice.